AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Designer: If there are merged cells in a table, the accessibility test fails for the output PDF file converted from an XDP form using the output service (CQ-4285372).

-* Foundation JEE: If an AEM Forms server is disconnected from a cluster, caching issues prevent it from reconnecting to the server (NPR-32412).
+* Foundation JEE: If an Experience Manager Forms server is disconnected from a cluster, caching issues prevent it from reconnecting to the server (NPR-32412).

 ## Adobe Experience Manager 6.5.3.0 {#experience-manager-6530}